Geeksltd/Programming.Tips/Methods.md

 ## Command Query Separation (CQS) Law

-Functions should either do something or answer something, but not both.
+&nbsp;&nbsp; Functions should either do something or answer something, but not both.
 Either your function should change the state of an object (Command), or it should return some information about that object (Query).
 Doing both often leads to confusion and unintended side-effects.

 ### Name of Query functions (Boolean)

-Question methods, that return a Boolean result, must be named as a fact.
+&nbsp;&nbsp; Question methods, that return a Boolean result, must be named as a fact.
 Good fact-like names are:

 ```c#